-J Forrest Conway is a proud Midwesterner, founder of Gymnasium and its Strength & Movement programs.
-Friends call him Josh.
+Josh is the founder of Gymnasium and its Strength & Movement path.

 Strength & Movement have been life anchors since he started weight lifting and running at 15.
-Team sports gave way to running (first love), cycling, and rowing.
+Endurance was his first love: running, cycling, and rowing.
 Glory days accomplishments include:

-He emerged moving better, more powerfully, more effortlessly than his athletic or martial self.
+He was moving better, more powerfully, more effortlessly than his athletic or martial self.
 He stopped being plagued by injury or hindered by growing weakness.
-He spent less time “training” and more time enjoying the ability outside the gym or kwoon.
 He grew so inspired that he ditched his job and dedicated his life to cultivating and sharing what he’s still, passionately creating.
-Gymnasium Strength & Movement is not his business, it’s his path.
+Strength & Movement is not his business; it’s his path.
+This is his Kung Fu.

 Though Josh’s movement life is now dedicated to coaching, not competing, he’s still managed a couple feats:

-He does pullups with KBs on his feet, pushups with sandbags on his back, and has been an injury-free ninja since 2005.
-He strongly believes that with a broad enough horizon, there are only two legitimate types of fitness:
+He does pullups with plates, pushups with sandbags, shovels like a machine, and springs up and down mountains.
+He spends less time “training” and more time living.
+He has been an injury-free ninja for 10 years.
+He believes there are only two legitimate types of fitness:

-In addition to being Head Coach at Gymnasium, he conducts workshops, speaks, writes, works with sport medicine practitioners, and apprentices coaches in his Strength & Movement programs.
+In addition to being Head Coach, he conducts workshops, speaks, writes, works with sport medicine practitioners, and apprentices coaches in his Strength & Movement programs.
+See his latest musings here.

 Jessica grew up in an active family: camping, skiing, and hiking.
 Her father practiced martial arts and while other kids were goofing off, she and her brother were learning to punch and kick through sheetrock in the basement with Dad!